Taipei has a bus system that makes it easy to travel around the city. Local buses have a number and their fare is approximately NT $15 50-cent USD.

 About Taoyuan International Airport

-The airport sees approximately 30,701,987 passengers each year.
-It’s the world’s 13th busiest international airport.
+The airport sees over 30 million passengers each year and is the world’s 13th busiest international airport.
 Taipei itself is the capital of Taiwan.
 The summers here are hot and humid with heavy rain and typhoons.
 Winter here is warm and foggy.
-From June to October Taipei is affected by the Pacific Typhoon.
+From June to October the Pacific Typhoon affects Taipei.

 Hotels near TPE

 If you are on a budget you’ll find a number of hostels in Taipei.
-There’s the Homey Hostel I in Downtown, Taipei Backpackers Hostel which is near an area famous for its shopping.
-If money is no object in East Taipei you’ll find many luxurious hotels like the Grand Hyatt, Sheraton Grande, and the Shangri-La’s far Eastern Plaza.
+There’s the Homey Hostel I in Downtown, Taipei Backpackers Hostel, which is near an area famous for it’s shopping.
+If money is not an object in East Taipei you’ll find many luxurious hotels like the Grand Hyatt, Sheraton Grande, and the Shangri-La’s far Eastern Plaza.

 Things to do in Taipei